 The Historians’ Days are modelled on well-known, influential and professional conferences abroad, such as the annual gatherings of the American Historical Association and the biennial Historikertag of the Association of Historians of Germany.

-The Historians’ Days 2019 evolve around the theme of Inclusive History, and promote diversity in participants, audience, program, stories, methods and presentations.
+The Historians’ Days 2021 evolve around the theme of History Beyond Borders, and promote diversity in participants, audience, program, stories, methods and presentations.

 The Historians’ Days are an initiative of the Royal Netherlands Historical Society (KNHG), organised biennially in close cooperation with a Dutch university.
-The university partner for the 2019 edition is the University of Groningen.
+The university partner for the 2021 edition is the Erasmus University Rotterdam.

 KNHG is the professional society for historians in the Netherlands.
 Under the banner of ‘Teaming up for History’, KNHG brings historians together and promotes the interests of the discipline.

 Each edition of the Historians’ Days has a different theme.
-The Groningen edition has chosen the theme of Inclusive History.
+The Rotterdam edition has chosen the theme of History Beyond Borders.

-Via a Call for Papers everyone was invited to submit suggestions for papers, presentations, sessions, workshop etc. The submission deadline was 28 January 2019.
-A program committee has selected proposals and has been putting together the definite program.
+Via a Call for Papers everyone will be invited to submit suggestions for papers, presentations, sessions, workshop etc. At the moment, the Call for Papers has not yet been published.

-The program should reflect the theme of Inclusive History and includes (keynote)lectures, (research)papers, sessions, controversies and pitches.
+The program should reflect the theme of History Beyond Borders and includes (keynote)lectures, (research)papers, sessions, controversies and pitches.
 Contributors are also encouraged to choose innovative formats and presentation methods.

-We encourage controversies, sessions and pitches that fit the theme of Inclusive History, but other subjects will also be accommodated.
+We encourage controversies, sessions and pitches that fit the theme of History Beyond Borders, but other subjects will also be accommodated.